 The sexual dimorphism of male and female behavior towards pups offers a unique opportunity to explore the nature and function of the underlying neural circuits.
 Using c-fos induction as readout of neuronal activity, Dr. Dulac identified Galanin-expressing neurons in the Medial Preoptic Area (MPOA) as specifically activated during parental behavior of both males and females and showed that their ablation results in dramatic impairment of parental responses in males and females, while optogenetic activation in virgin males suppresses pup-directed aggression and induces pup grooming.
 These data provide significant insights into the control of opposing social behaviors: parenting versus pup-directed aggression, and open new avenues to dissect circuits underlying parental behaviors and their modulation by social experience.

 An intriguing and fundamental property of brain function is the ability to sustain long-term changes in neuronal activity.
 Recent years have seen an extensive search for gene regulatory mechanisms that persist over long time scales, and that may underlie long-term behavioral changes.
 To explore these issues, Dr Dulac has initiated a genome-wide characterization of genomic imprinting in the adult and embryonic mouse brain, and identified over large number of genes with parent-of-origin allelic expression differences, underscoring genomic imprinting as a major mode of epigenetic regulation in the brain.
 These data have significant implications for the understanding of epigenetic regulation of brain function and behavior.

-These projects have been partially supported by an award from the Wellcome Trust and by a grant from the National Institutes of Health.
+These projects have been partially supported by awards from the National Institute of Health and the Simons Foundation.